ContextualAI/HALOs/README.md

     `conda activate halos`

+2. Determine whether you need a new dataset.
+If you have a dataset called `foo`, add a function called `get_foo` to `dataloader.py` that will return a `Dataset` instance.
+This function should have the following signature, where the prefixes and suffixes determine how the dataset is formatted (see `config.yaml`) and `split` should be either `train` or `test`:

+    ```def get_foo(split: str, human_prefix: str, human_suffix: str, assistant_prefix: str, assistant_suffix: str) -> Dataset:```

-3. Determine whether you need a new dataloader.
+4. Determine whether you need a new dataloader.
 KTO doesn't use preference pairs, just knowledge of whether outputs are desirable or undesirable.
    This means we use `dataloader.UnpairedPreferenceDataLoader`.
 However, that dataloader assumes that you're working with datasets that originally contain preference pairs, like Anthropic HH or SHP.
    If you wanted a custom dataloader, you would implement it in the same Python file by extending the base `DataLoader` class.